 Background and current situation:

 Following the issue of the creation authorisation decree and the building permit, construction of the Flamanville 3 reactor began in September 2007.
 Initial pouring of concrete for the nuclear island buildings took place in December 2007.
-Since then, the structural civil engineering work has continued and is now virtually completed.
+Since then, the structural civil engineering work has continued and is now completed.
 In 2014 and 2015, EDF completed the construction work of the inner containment and then the outer containment of the building designed to house the reactor.
-In 2014, the first large components (reactor vessel, steam generators, etc.) of the main primary system were introduced into the reactor building and welded to the main system pipes.
-Installation of equipment and components (piping, pumps, electrical and instrumentation & control cabinets and cables, etc.) continued and is currently being completed to allow performance of the reactor start-up tests.
-These start-up tests are well advanced, with the performance of cold tests of the nuclear steam supply system and the containment hydrotest in 2018, along with a first phase of the hot tests performed in early 2019.
-After completion of the hot tests, EDF will be required to carry out conformity work on the main steam transfer pipe welds and carry out the remaining start-up tests in order to prepare for loading of nuclear fuel into the reactor (commissioning).
-At the same time, EDF is preparing for the arrival of this fuel on the site (partial commissioning).
+In 2014, the first large components (reactor vessel, steam generators, etc.) of the main primary system were introduced into the reactor building and welded to the main pipes of the system.
+Installation of equipment and components (piping, pumps, cables and electrical and instrumentation & control racks, etc.) has been completed.
+The main remaining activities concern finishing work on the installation.
+The start-up tests have progressed, with performance of the cold tests on the NSSS and the containment test in 2018 along with the hot tests performed in 2019 and early 2020.
+In 2020, ASN authorised the arrival of fuel on the site (partial commissioning).
 It is currently stored in a pool.

 ASN oversight concerns different fields:

 - oversight of the construction work and the manufacture and qualification of the EPR equipment,

 - assessment of nuclear pressure equipment conformity, particularly with regard to design and to manufacturing, assembly, installation and commissioning operations,

 - technical examination of the design of the reactor and its equipment, more specifically examination of the documents transmitted for the reactor commissioning application,